Choreographer

 Joe is a Musical Director and Musical Supervisor based in London.

-In 2019 he received an Olivier Award nomination for Outstanding Achievement in Music for his work on SIX.
 Musical Supervisor credits include: SIX (U.K. Tours and West End, Broadway, Chicago [Winner: Jeff Award for Musical Direction], Sydney Opera House; NCL Cruise Ships); St Anne Comes Home (Actors Church, Covent Garden); 42 Balloons [in development with Perfect Pitch].
 Musical Director credits include: Sweeney Todd (CSSD); Merrily We Roll Along (LAMDA); Bare (LAMDA); Southern Belles (Kings Head London).

 Assistant MD credits include What’s New Pussycat (Birmingham Rep).
 Joe studied music at the University of Cambridge before training at the Mountview Academy of Theatre Arts.